Skip to main content

 • Implement security safeguards

-• Obtain verifiable consent to process data of children and people with disability
+• Obtain verifiable consent to process the data of children and people with disability

 • Respond to data principals’ requests within a reasonable time